 As a first-time homebuyer, you must make certain preparations to ensure the home-buying process goes smoothly and favorably.
 One of the very first steps you should take when embarking on this journey is checking your credit score to see where you stand.
 You should do this at least three to four months before starting this process to give yourself some time to make any adjustments and improve your score.

 Your credit score will play a key role in whether you qualify for a home mortgage.
 If you have a high credit score, around 700 or above, then chances are you should have little trouble finding a bank to approve a mortgage application.
-However, if your score is below 600, you might not qualify for a mortgage, and if you do, the interest rate might get steep.
+However, if your score is below 600, you might not qualify for a mortgage.
+And if you do qualify, the interest rate might get steep.
 However, boosting your credit score can make a difference in your mortgage eligibility.

 To improve your credit score, consider these four easy tips:

 There are many places online that allow you to check your credit score for free.
 Despite these options, 44 percent of American adults had not reviewed theirs in the past year, according to the 2016 Consumer Financial Literacy Survey prepared by The National Foundation for Credit Counseling.
 It’s imperative that you check your credit score regularly to ensure all your information is accurate and to learn what you can do to improve it.
 Be sure to review not only your credit score, but also your credit history.
 Ensure there are no errors anywhere, as these can have a detrimental impact on your score.
 You may have to dispute any mistakes with the credit bureau, if necessary.

 2. Reduce outstanding balances